AntiLoxy/Urho2D-Editor/README.md

 # Urho2D-Editor
 Editor specially designed to create two-dimensions scenes with the Urho3D game engine.
+It's quite handy if you want to edit your nodes and collision shapes in two-dimensions world.
+The final goal is to propose an alternative of TMX file parsing and work directly with Urho3D scene format.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine